Joesalmon1985/DigitalRights/Digital_Rights.md

 that the providers of bundled services, software and hardware products price and offer each component individually as well as in a bundle.
-We will prevent through legislation locking of newly manufactured or resold electronic devices, whether the locking of software to hardware or hardware to a service.We should also add something here about publicly funded schemes - if there are publically funded schemes to take laptops out, provide WiFi etc, they should use unbundled services where possible.
-I would think this needs to be fleshed out a bit, are you saying all mobile phones should be sold unlocked for example? also it is sometimes a question of hardware/software compatibility which prevents these services being bundled together.
+We will prevent through legislation locking of newly manufactured or resold electronic devices, whether the locking of software to hardware or hardware to a service.
+We should also add something here about publicly funded schemes - if there are publically funded schemes to take laptops out, provide WiFi etc, they should use unbundled services where possible.
+I would think this needs to be fleshed out a bit, are you saying all mobile phones should be sold unlocked, for example?
+Also it is sometimes a question of hardware/software compatibility which prevents these services being bundled together.